sisl/Contrail/docs/source/tutorial.rst

   Time vs. Vertical Speed.

   * Use the scroll bar to the right of the graphs to adjust which of the 2d-graphs you can see.
-  * Drag the slider bar beneath these plots to step through the waypoints in the visualized trajectories.
+  * Drag the slider bar above these plots to step through the waypoints in the visualized trajectories.

 * **3D-GRAPH**: xEast vs. yNorth vs. zUp.